coverlit/site/_posts/2024-11-08-igrimes-shadow-dress.md

 <br><br>
 <br><br>
 <hr>
 Ivy Grimes has stories in The Baffler, ergot., hex, and elsewhere.
 Her collection Glass Stories is out with Grimscribe Press.
-Feel free to visit her at www.ivyivyivyivy.com.
+Feel free to visit her at <a href="https://www.ivyivyivyivy.com">www.ivyivyivyivy.com</a>.